AN/SPS-10

-AN/SPS-10 is a two-dimensional radar manufactured by Raytheon Technologies.
-It was used by the US Navy as a surface-search radar after World War II and was equipped aboard naval ships during the Cold War.
+AN/SPS-10 is a two-dimensional surface-search radar manufactured by Raytheon Technologies.
+It was used by the US Navy after World War II and was equipped aboard naval ships throughout the Cold War.
 Variants include AN/SPS-10B, AN-SPS/10E, and AN/SPS-10F.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPS-10" designation represents the 10th design of an Army-Navy electronic device for surface ship search radar system.
 The JETDS system also now is used to name all Department of Defense electronic systems.